Search

 Horse being groomed

 Maintaining healthy skin and coat improves your horse’s resistance to parasites, which will look for breaks in the skin to lay eggs or invade the tissues underneath.
-Immune related cells are also found in the skin and when functioning correctly, they will inhibit growth of disease-causing microorganisms and repel parasites.
+Immune related cells are also found in the skin and when functioning correctly, they will inhibit the growth of disease-causing microorganisms and repel parasites.

 Omega-3 fatty acids help the skin to retain moisture and help to increase skin cell elasticity, reducing damage from itching and irritation, therefore helping to keep the skin and coat in good condition.
 Horses cannot produce essential fatty acids in the diet, so it is crucial that they are provided.

-You can naturally support your horse’s skin and coat condition by feeding EquiDermis™ which works from the inside out, providing essential nutrients for strong, resilient skin and a glossy coat.
-EquiDermis™ has been specifically formulated to provide natural support to the skin tissue, promoting a shiny, glossy coat and soothing challenged skin.
+You can naturally support your horse’s skin and coat condition by feeding EquiDermis™ which works from the inside out.
+It has been specifically formulated to provide natural support to the skin tissue, promoting a shiny, glossy coat and soothing challenged skin.
 It contains a rich source of alpha-linolenic acid, an essential fatty acid (Omega-3) that has various health benefits which are particularly suited for skin support as well as a proprietary blend of herbs that are known to support skin and coat health.
 Find out more about Equidermis™ here >>